Scandals lead to fundraising woes for top Virginia Democrats

 Fairfax did not raise any money after the session ended.
 Herring, who said last year he plans to run for governor in 2021, raised about $17,000 — far below the $64,000 he raised four years ago when the session finished.

 Northam has appeared to recover, for the most part, from his near-fatal political fall.
-He's back to making regular appearances and Democrats and other allies who called on him to resign have signaled a willingness to work with him again.
+He's back to making regular appearances, and Democrats and other allies who called on him to resign have signaled a willingness to work with him again.
 But he recently had to cancel an appearance at a fundraiser for Sen. Dave Marsden after protesters objected to the governor being there.
+He also canceled plans to be a commencement speaker at his alma mater, Virginia Military Institute, and won't participate in any other graduation ceremonies amid the persisting scandal, news outlets reported.
+Northam's spokeswoman Ofirah Yheskel said Monday that he decided weeks ago to skip ceremonies over concern he would divert focus from the graduates.

 "We will have the resources we need to finish the work we started in 2017 and flip the General Assembly blue," said Jake Rubenstein, spokesman for the Democratic Party of Virginia.